The page has been translated by Gen AI.

 Figure.
 Decoupling of the web tier and application tier using a Load Balancer

-This approach causes strong coupling between servers, and if one of the Application layer servers goes down, requests directed to that server cannot be processed and are inevitably lost.
+This approach causes strong coupling between servers, and if one of the Application layer servers goes down, requests directed to that server cannot be processed and will inevitably be lost.

-This may be perceived as a service disruption by some users, and it reduces the overall system stability.
+This may be perceived as a service disruption by some users and can degrade the overall system stability.

-On the other hand, placing a Load Balancer between the web layer and the application layer provides a single entry point for handling client requests, allowing requests to be flexibly forwarded without hardcoding server IPs.
+Conversely, placing a Load Balancer between the web tier and the application tier provides a single entry point for handling client requests, allowing requests to be routed flexibly without hard‑coding server IPs.

-Especially when applying Auto-Scaling functionality to the Application layer, you can automatically distribute requests to server instances that are dynamically created or deleted, thereby ensuring the system’s scalability and elasticity.
+In particular, when the Auto-Scaling feature is applied to the Application layer, it can automatically distribute requests to server instances that are dynamically created or terminated, thereby ensuring the system’s scalability and resilience.

-As such, the Load Balancer is suitable for real-time request processing based on synchronous communication, and contributes to ensuring high availability by distributing traffic among multiple servers that perform the same function.
+Thus, the Load Balancer is suitable for real-time request processing based on synchronous (Synchronous) communication, and it contributes to achieving high availability by distributing traffic among multiple servers that perform the same function.

-For example, you can effectively use a Load Balancer placed in front of the Web server group and the App server group to distribute traffic among the servers within the group.
+For example, you can effectively use a Load Balancer placed in front of the Web server group and the App server group to distribute traffic among the servers within each group.

-However, if you want to implement decoupling between services more robustly, using a Message Queue Service is more suitable.
+However, if you want to achieve stronger decoupling between services, using a Message Queue Service is more suitable.

-The figure below shows an architecture that uses a Message Queue to convert the strong coupling between two applications into a loosely coupled structure.
+The figure below shows an architecture that uses a Message Queue to transform the strong coupling between two applications into a loosely coupled structure.

-Message Queue Service enables asynchronous (Asynchronous) communication between multiple servers that perform different functions.
+Message Queue Service enables asynchronous communication between multiple servers that perform different functions.

-At this point, the processing speed or capacity of the producer (Producer) and consumer (Consumer) does not need to match.
+At this point, the processing speed or capacity of the producer (Producer) and consumer (Consumer) does not have to match.

 As a result, each service can operate independently, and even if temporary failures or delays occur, they do not affect the entire system.